rtmigo/fmap_dart/README.md

 fmap['blob3'] = utf8.encode('my string'); // List<int>
 ```

-When saving, each `int` inside a list will be truncated to the range 0..255.
+Since numbers are bytes, each `int` inside a list is truncated to the range 0..255.

 ``` dart
 fmap['blob3'] = [1, 10, -1, 777]; // saves 1, 10, 255, 9